julzaza/wildwitchherbs/_posts/2026-01-20-visionary-psychoactive-plants-global-traditions.md

 **Folk logic:**
 Rather than inducing strong visions, white water lily was linked to calm states, dreamwork, and ceremonial quiet.
 Its value was in emotional stillness and symbolic passage, not dramatic intoxication.

-*Comparative framing:* Unlike blue lotus, which appears in explicit ritual intoxication imagery, white water lily functioned more as a funerary and dream-threshold symbol—less a visionary herb, more a flower of silence and transition.
+*Comparative framing:* Unlike blue lotus, which appears in explicit ritual intoxication imagery, white water lily functioned more as a funerary and dream-threshold symbol.
+It is more a flower of silence and transition, rather than a visionary herb.

 ---